klml/usefulclassroomphrases/README.md

 Please dont use this files directly, just copy and paste what you need.
 Most classes are written very simple ('right' instead of 'usr_right') for easier use.

 * always use [Eric Meyer reset-css](http://meyerweb.com/eric/tools/css/reset/)
-* for icons you also could use [Font-Awesome](http://fortawesome.github.com/Font-Awesome/) and of course [sprites](http://en.wikipedia.org/wiki/Sprite_%28computer_graphics%29#Sprites_by_CSS).
+* in most projects [Kickstrap](http://ajkochanowicz.github.com/Kickstrap/) is useful ** for icons you also could use [Font-Awesome](http://fortawesome.github.com/Font-Awesome/) and of course [sprites](http://en.wikipedia.org/wiki/Sprite_%28computer_graphics%29#Sprites_by_CSS).
 * and please use [minify](http://code.google.com/p/minify/)

 and many other [performance rules](http://developer.yahoo.com/performance/rules.html/)

 ## licence

-There is no threshold of originality of this stuff, if not aeverything is under Public Domain.
+There is no threshold of originality of this stuff, if not everything is under Public Domain.

 This means you can copy, modify, use it, resell it, even without naming this source (but it would be usful;)